tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 packets in this trace.
 We leave it as an exercise to completely parse the trace dump.

-Now, look at the pcap file of the right side of the point-to-point link,
+Now, look at the pcap file of the left side of the point-to-point link,

 .. sourcecode:: bash